 There is a demand for emergency, transitional, and social housing.
-It is important to increase the amount social housing hand-in-hand with an increase in the amount of emergency housing so that people can move out of emergency accommodation into safe, secure, long-term affordable housing.
+It is important to increase the amount of social housing hand-in-hand with an increase in the amount of emergency housing so that people can move out of emergency accommodation into safe, secure, long-term affordable housing.

-The largest growing cohort of people in need is older single women, but there are also young single people, families, and older people are experiencing housing stress or housing insecurity, with many at risk of homelessness.
+The largest growing cohort of people in need is older single women, but there are also young single people, families, and older people experiencing housing stress or housing insecurity, with many at risk of homelessness.
 Family violence also makes a substantial contribution to the risk and prevalence of homelessness for women and their children.
 In Bass Coast, there were 840 police callouts for family violence in 2022.
+There is a strong need for increased specialist family violence accommodation in the Shire.